ranraj/reactive-tweet-stream/README.md

-## This Application is reference model for processing live twitter stream data using Spring boot & ReactJS application.
+## This Application is demo project for processing live twitter stream data using Spring boot & ReactJS application.

 Check out this repository,
 This has two project one is server (analyser) module developed using Springboot and UI module (viewer) developed using ReactJS